SirHeads/Testing-ideas/Thinkheads.AI_docs/02_technical_strategy_and_architecture/05_rag_optimization_strategy.md

 To make the shell scripts more understandable to a RAG model, the following commenting standard is proposed:

 *   **Header Comment Block**: Each script should begin with a header comment block that provides a high-level overview of its purpose, dependencies, inputs, and outputs.
+The main `phoenix_orchestrator.sh` script already contains a well-structured header that can be used as a template for other scripts.

     ```bash
     #!/bin/bash